 The assets in a family trust will not actually form part of your estate as the trust will continue after you die.
-If you have effective control over a family trust, we will need to explain to you how best to effect your intentions in relation to those trust assets and plan for the transfer of their control after your death.
-We will need copies of the Trust Deed and Constitutions for the Companies and also recent financial statements so that we can ensure that we deal with these entities in accordance with your wishes.
+If you have effective control over a family trust, we can explain how best to effect your intentions in relation to those trust assets and plan for the transfer of their control after your death.
+To ensure we deal with these types of entities in accordance with your wishes, we would request from you copies of the Trust Deed and Constitutions for the Companies and also recent financial statements.

 Superannuation and Life Assurance Policies (Death Benefits)

 Most people hold life assurance policies (death cover) and there is normally a death component attached to your superannuation policy as well as the amount of the contributions.
-When you took these policies out you may have nominated a specific beneficiary to receive the payout in the event that you died.
-We need to know if you have done this and who the beneficiary is so that we can advise you about what to do with these policies.
-You should contact your insurance company or the institution that holds your super policy to see whether you have nominated any beneficiaries.
-Some people have had these policies for a long time and may have even nominated their mother or ex wife as beneficiaries!
-If you are not sure, just bring details of the policies and who they are with and we will chase this up for you.
+When you took these policies out you may have nominated a specific beneficiary to receive the payout in the event that you die.
+In order to advise you on what to do with your superannuation policies, we will discuss any binding death benefit nominations and who you intend the beneficiary to be.
+You should contact your insurance company or the institution that holds your superannuation policy to see whether you have nominated any beneficiaries.
+Some people have had these policies for a long time and may have outdated nominations, such as a parent who is no longer alive or a spouse they are no longer in a relationship with.
+If you are not sure about your superannuation beneficiary nominations, you can bring details of your policies with you to an appointment with one of our experienced lawyers and we can find out all the relevant information for you.

 Self-managed Super Funds

-If you have a self-managed super fund we will need to see a copy of the super fund deed and get particulars of who the trustee is and the fund members.
-A super fund is a separate legal entity and is usually not affected by your death (i.e. it can continue provided members of the super fund are still alive).
-This can cause problems if you have children from previous marriages and want some or all of the assets that you hold in the super fund to go to them after you have both passed away.
+If you have a self-managed super fund we will need to see a copy of the superannuation fund deed and get particulars of who the trustee and the fund members are.
+A superannuation trust fund is a separate legal entity and is usually not affected by your death (i.e. it can continue provided members of the super fund are still alive).
+This can cause problems if you have children from previous marriages and want some or all of the assets that you hold in your superannuation fund to go to them after you have passed away.

 - you wish to protect assets for your children whilst still providing for your surviving spouse;